plandes/cisql/README.md

 This program provides a command line interface to interacting with relational database managements systems (RDMBs) and currently includes SQLite, MySQL and PostgreSQL out of the box.
-Additional JDBC drivers can easily be added in a (somewhat incomplete) plugin system.
+Additional JDBC drivers can easily be added on the command line.

 Features include:

-* Multiple GUI tabulation frames for query results.
+* Multiple [GUI tabulation](#graphical-results) frames for query results.
-* Use any JDBC driver to connect almost any database.
+* Use any [JDBC driver](#database-access) to connect almost any database.
-* Evaluate Clojure code as input directly SQL queries with JVM in memory objects that come directly from the `java.sql.ResultSet`.
+* [Evaluate](#evaluation) of Clojure code as input directly SQL queries with JVM in memory objects that come directly from the `java.sql.ResultSet`.
+* [Macros](#macros) that save you typing commands and queries over and over.
-* JDBC drivers are configured in the command event loop application and downloaded and integrated without having to restart.
+* JDBC drivers are [configured](#installing-new-jdbc-drivers) in the command event loop application and downloaded and integrated without having to restart.
-* Persist result sets as a `.csv` file.
+* [Export](#queries-and-directives) result sets as a `.csv` file.
 * Emacs interaction with the [ciSQL] library.
-* Primitive variable setting (controls GUI interface, logging, etc).
+* Configuration via command line [persistent variables](#variables) to controls GUI interface, logging, etc.
-* Distribution is a one Java Jar file with all dependencies.
+* Distribution is a [stand alone Java jar file] with all dependencies.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->